Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 the following:

-The Admission Committee will meet in April to select the members of the Fall Nursing class.
+The Admission Committee will meet in April to select the members of the fall nursing class.
 Each applicant will be notified of his/her admission status in writing by the Nursing and Health Sciences Division Chair.
 Any applicant not selected for admission is encouraged to meet with the Division Chair and/or nursing faculty for advisement and continued planning for possible future admission to the Program.
-If the admission quota is not met at the April meeting of the committee, the Admission Committee may meet again at a later date.
+In the event the admissions quota is not met after the stated deadline, there may be additional admissions meetings following the end of the spring semester.
+All active applications currently on file in the nursing office at the time of the admissions meeting will be reprioritized using the most current data available.
+Applicants will be notified of their acceptance to the program in writing via the address on file in the SSC Nursing office.
+Students are encouraged to keep the information in their file current with updated address, transcripts and test scores

 Applicants admitted to the Program must complete the student health screening form prior to entering the Program.
-Nursing faculty reserve the right to deny admission to clinical nursing courses should the student’s health impinge on the safety of the student and/or patients.
-Such a decision would be a joint deliberation of college administration, the nursing faculty, the student involved, and the student’s physician
+Nursing faculty reserve the right to deny admissions to clinical nursing courses, should the student’s health impinge on the safety of the student and/or patients.
+Such a decision would be a joint deliberation of college administration, the nursing faculty, the student involved, and the student’s health care provider

 Career Mobility applicants (LPNs) have a different admission procedure and should request information from the Nursing Office.

-Applicants who are admitted to the program will be required to complete Long Term Care(LTC)/Home Health Aide (HHA) and CPR Certification (American Heart Association: Basic Life Support for Healthcare Providers) courses and provide verification of certification prior to entering N1515 (Introduction to Human Dimensions).
+If admitted to the Program, applicants will be required to complete Long Term Care(LTC)/Home Health Aide (HHA) and CPR Certification (American Heart Association: Basic Life Support for Healthcare Providers) courses and provide verification of certification prior to entering N1616 (Survey of Human Dimensions).
 NOTE: Annual CPR recertification is required Contact the Nursing Office for information regarding where certification may be obtained.
 These certifications are not a requirement to be considered for admission, but must be completed prior to entering the Nursing Program.
 American Red Cross certification will not be accepted.

 NOTE:: Applicants who are not accepted into the Program but wish to be reconsidered for the following year's class must complete an "Application Renewal Form" and submit it by the designated date on the form.

-12 or more hours of College credit applicable to Nursing Degree - use college
+Applicants with 12 or more hours of College credit applicable to Nursing Degree must use college

 Degree Requirements will be included to calculate GPA.